tg-rs/carapax/GUIDE.md

 context.insert(api.clone());
 ```

-`Context` is type map which contains all user data.
+`Context` is type map which contains all any objects you insert.
 We add `Api` into it in this case.

 ```rust
 let app = App::new(context, echo);
 ```

 `App` is the main entry point, the link between context and handler (`echo`).
 App implements `UpdateHandler` trait
-which is used for handling updates Telegram send you.
+which is used for handling updates Telegram sends you.

 ```rust
 LongPoll::new(api, app).run().await;